Today's Top Gainer

 5. Management Discussion and Analysis Report

 A separate section on Management Discussion and Analysis Report ("MD&A") is included in the Annual Report as required under Regulation 34(2)(e) of the Listing Regulations.
-The MD&A includes discussion on the following matters within the limits set by the Companys competitive position: industry prospects & developments, opportunities & risks, the performance of key retail formats & the outlook for the business, risks & concerns, internal control systems & their adequacy and discussion on financial performance.
+The MD&A includes discussion on the following matters within the limits set by the Companys competitive position: industry prospects & developments, opportunities & risks, the performance of key retail formats & the outlook for the business, risks & concerns, internal control systems & their adequacy, discussion on financial performance, material developments in Human Resources/ Industrial Relations front and details of significant changes in key financial ratios.

 6. Business Excellence Initiative